juju4/security-recon-survey-docs/unit/scorecard.md

 ## availability

 ## visibility
-compare between security and IT equipments like AD, AV, scanner, monitoring, ...
+compare between security and IT equipment like AD, AV, scanner, monitoring, ...

 ## incident